igor-vovk/cats-effect-simple-di/README.md

 # Cats-Effect-Simple-DI

-A tiny library that allows you to make simple dependency injection with Cats Effect.
+A tiny library that makes dependency injection with [cats-effect](https://github.com/typelevel/cats-effect) simple.
 This is a follow-up of
 the [article](https://medium.com/@ivovk/dependency-injection-with-cats-effect-resource-monad-ad7cd47b977) I wrote about the topic.

-Traditional approach to Dependency Injection with Cats Effect is to build a single for-comprehension that wires all the dependencies together.
+Traditional approach to dependency enjection with cats-effect is to build a single for-comprehension that wires all the dependencies together.
 This approach is not very scalable and can become quite messy as the number of dependencies grows.

-The suggested approach would be:
+The suggested approach with this library would be:

 ```scala
 import io.github.cats_effect_simple_di.Allocator